 8. Males are at greater risk of having CP than females.
 Of those of who have CP, roughly fifty-seven per cent are male and forty-three per cent female.

 9. There is a character with cerebral palsy on the iconic American TV Series Breaking Bad.
 The role of Walter ‘Flynn’ White Jnr is played by American actor, producer and model RJ Mitte – who also recently starred in the Australian rom-com Standing Up for Sunny at the Sydney Film Festival.

 10. The exact cause is unknown for most people with CP, and is related to damage to the developing brain either during pregnancy or shortly after birth.

 11. There is more than one type of CP, it can affect different parts of the body and the severity of it varies from person to person.
 Cerebral palsy is an umbrella term encompassing different motor types such as Spastic, which is the most common type where muscles appear stiff and tight, Ataxic which is characterised by shaky movements and Dyskinetic, which is identified by involuntary movements.
 Some children with CP have a combination of different types.

 12. The term cerebral palsy comes from ‘cerebral’ meaning ‘of the brain’ and ‘palsy’ meaning ‘weakness or lack of muscle control’.

 If someone close to you has Cerebral Palsy or any other condition which requires some additional support, Like Family can help.
 Like Family is an NDIS-approved provider, offering companionship and personalised non-medical care throughout New South Wales to those who need help due to disability, ageing or illness – improving their wellbeing, building their sense of independence and generating a few friendships along the way!
-At an affordable rate of $46 per hour, sign up now to be matched with a Social Carer in your local area who shares the same interests as you or your loved one.
+Sign up now to be matched with a Social Carer in your local area who shares the same interests as you or your loved one.